Ang-dot/neo-x-hack-coiny/README.md

 ## 𝐌𝐚𝐫𝐤𝐞𝐭 𝐀𝐧𝐚𝐥𝐲𝐬𝐢𝐬

 The demand for secure, AI-enhanced multisig wallets is surging, with the blockchain market projected to grow at an 85.9% CAGR through 2030 (Grand View Research).
-Ka-Ching targets high-value segments including:
+Coiny targets high-value segments including:

 - **DAOs and DeFi Projects**: These entities require secure, transparent, and collaborative asset management solutions.
 With over $75 billion locked in DeFi as of 2023, there is substantial demand for multisig wallets that prioritize security and fraud detection.

-- **Institutional Investors**: As 47% of hedge funds plan digital asset investments by 2024 (PwC), Ka-Ching’s AI-driven fraud detection aligns well with institutional needs for regulatory compliance and ease of use.
+- **Institutional Investors**: As 47% of hedge funds plan digital asset investments by 2024 (PwC), Coiny’s AI-driven fraud detection aligns well with institutional needs for regulatory compliance and ease of use.

 - **High-net-worth Individuals and Family Offices**: Increasingly investing in crypto, over 12% of family offices now hold digital assets.
-Ka-Ching's user-friendly wallet creation and fraud insights serve this segment’s demand for secure management tools.
+Coiny's user-friendly wallet creation and fraud insights serve this segment’s demand for secure management tools.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>